 2017: Right for today 2022: Better for the Future Our digital processes are customer focused.
 Many of our other processes are designed based on internal Council ways of working and are not always customer friendly.
 Our processes are designed around our customers' needs.
 Our current digital channels are accurate.
 Not all of our services take advantage of the digital capability.
 Our contact centre uses multiple systems to manage our customer contacts.
 The systems are not integrated and sometimes our customers need to pass on information more than once.
-Our digital channels are accurate and become the go to source of trusted and reliable information for customers.
-When customers need to call us, our calls are handled by our customer service centre to make sure people only need to give us information once.
+Our digital channels are accurate and become the go to source of customers.
+When customers need to call us, our calls are handled by sure people only need to give us information once.
 Customers can contact us 24/7, 365 days each year for some services.
 Customers can contact us 24/7, 365 days each year.
 Customer contact expecting a Council response via social media is limited.
 Customers do leave comments on social media.
 Customers can talk to us using social media.
 Customers can talk to us face to face.
 Our employees have a strong customer focus ethos however not all customers can be helped at first point of contact due to some of our service designs, systems and processes.
-Customers can talk to us face to face where we can provide help particularly to those who vulnerable or in crisis they need us by their side.
+Customers can talk to us face to face where we can provide help pa crisis they need us by their side.
 No one is disadvantaged.
 The Falkirk Council area has connectivity but we have challenges with public wifi to make our open spaces digitally connected.
-The Falkirk Council area will have robust connectivity to make it digital.
-We partially use our digital capability to develop relationships with people.
+The Falkirk Council area will have robust connectivity to make it digit We partially use our digital capability to develop relationships with people.
 We need to continue our drive for My Falkirk use.
-We use technology to develop relationships with local people, not to create distance.
-Our services are available digitally as first choice as customers with easy access to services, can tell us things, get advice, share experiences and speak to one another through the Internet.
+We use technology to develop relationships with local people, not available digitally as first choice as customers with easy access to s share experiences and speak to one another through the Internet.
 We are able to connect our customers to other public services through 'Tell us once' type initiatives.
 Our digital and data sharing reach on this is challenging.
-We are able to connect our customers to other public services when you contact us, and if you have spoken to us once online, we will remember you when you return.
+We are able to connect our customers to other public services w spoken to us once online, we will remember you when you return.
 Through My Falkirk, our customers can perform a range of transactions digitally.
 We need services to embrace this capability.
-Our customers can report, book, apply and pay for all services digitally.
-Our employees travel across the Falkirk Council area for most meetings.
+Our customers can report, book, apply and pay for all services digital Our employees travel across the Falkirk Council area for most meetings.
 The technologies available are not commonly used to communicate, participate in meetings.
 Employees incur expenses as a result.
 Our employees travel to meetings by exception.
-Our employees use the technologies available to communicate, participate in meetings without leaving the office.
-The Council has a reduced expenses spend.
+Our employees communicate, participate in meetings without leaving the office.